travigd/documentation/introduction/index.md

 Reading from a stream is quite easy as all streams are exposed as [atom feeds](http://tools.ietf.org/html/rfc4287).
 Many environments have an existing method for reading atom feeds.

 Let’s try to get the data out of our stream.
 Just like with our browser we will navigate to the “head” URI of the stream http://127.0.0.1:2113/streams/newstream.
-We can do this with curl.
+We can do this with cURL.

 ```
 curl -i -H "Accept:application/atom+xml" "http://127.0.0.1:2113/streams/newstream"